unisonweb/unisonweb-org/src/data/docs/faq.md

 - Unison supports algebraic effects, which it calls 'abilities', which replace monads and monad transformers for writing effectful code.
 - Unison uses a strict evaluation model, whereas Haskell's model is lazy.

+### Does Unison have an FFI?

+Unison does not currently support a Foreign Function Interface, for invoking code written in other languages.

+Your programs can interact with the outside world via the `IO` ability, and this includes interaction via network sockets - so you can interact with code written in other languages if that code can expose a network interface, for example as a web service.
+We'd like to improve on this position in future.

+The sketch design for how it will work is as follows.
+- A foreign API, let's say one for working with the GPU, will be exposed through a top-level ability, let's say `GPU`.
+- The Unison runtime will let you run a program of type `'{GPU} ()` just as it lets you run a `'{IO} ()`.
+- There will be an extensible binding mechanism for defining new such abilities and forwarding their operations to external APIs.

+There's still plenty to work out, for example in designing the binding mechanism, and in managing `ucm` linkage dependencies to external binaries.

+Note how using the ability mechanism gives a great story for testing.
+You can define a test handler, in pure Unison, to handle your `GPU` ability, and use it to add regular Unison tests for your GPU code, that can run anywhere regardless of whether the right GPU is installed.

 ## Distributed computing

 ### How can Unison's distributed execution be made secure?